Investing

 For a detailed side-by-side comparison of platform fees and how they impact your returns, try our Investment Fee Comparison Calculator.

-This is one of the best tools available to South African investors and it's underused.
+Okay, listen carefully because this is one of the best financial tools available to South Africans and most people don't use it.

 - You can invest up to R46,000 per tax year (with a lifetime limit of R500,000)

-- All returns are tax-free: dividends, interest, and capital gains
+- All returns are tax-free: dividends, interest, and capital gains.
+All of it.
+Zero tax.

 - Available on most platforms (EasyEquities, Satrix, Allan Gray, etc.)